Abandoned & Little-Known Airfields:

 The planned alignment of Interstate 95 was also depicted running adjacent to the west side of the airport property.

-A 1949 aerial photo depicted the Springfield Airport as having 2 grass runways in an “X” shape.
+It depicted Springfield Airport as having 2 grass runways in an “X” shape, with a hangar & 9 single-engine light aircraft on the south side.

 Charlie Kulp left his job as an A&P Powerplant mechanic at Springfield Airport in 1950